APPLICATION STRATEGY 2017: Utah Sheep, Moose, Goat, Bison

 Utah Rocky Mountain goat breakdown

 Mountain goats currently inhabit several mountain ranges in Utah including numerous peaks along the Wasatch Front, Uinta Mountains and Tushar Mountains with newly established herds on Mount Dutton and the La Sal Mountain.
 Goat populations in Utah have steadily increased since 1967 and their current population is estimated to be more than 2,000.
-Yet, when comparing harvest data from 2013 to 2015, Utah has issued less permits and harvested less goats.
-This may be due to a decrease in herds in recent years.
-For example, the nanny-only Beaver hunt has been eliminated this year.
+Yet, when comparing harvest data from 2013 to 2016, Utah has issued roughly less permits and harvested less goats.
+For example, the nanny-only Beaver hunt was eliminated in 2016, but there are new hunts opening in other units (Mt Dutton, new archery only hunt on the North Slope/South Slope, High Uintas Central, and there is still a nanny only hunt on Ogden, Willard Peak), so the outlook is still very promising.
 Trophy potential still remains quite good on a few units, primarily the Beaver, Ogden, Willard Peak and North Slope/South Slope, High Uintas West.

 Current mountain goat herd condition

 The Beaver unit, located in southern Utah, is home to a very healthy and growing population of goats.
-Herds seem to be branching into the southern end of the unit and up onto the Dutton unit to the south.
-In recent years, the Beaver unit has served as source for transplants to other areas of Utah, but the transplants could have been behind the loss of the nanny-only hunt this year.
+Herds seem to be branching into the southern end of the unit and up onto the Dutton unit to the south, which could explain the new hunt in 2017.
+In recent years, the Beaver unit has served as source for transplants to other areas of Utah, but the transplants could have been behind the loss of the nanny-only hunt.
 Regardless, the Beaver unit still has a good herd with plenty of good hunting opportunities for big bullies.

 The North Slope/South Slope Uintas (High Uintas Central, High Uintas East, High Uintas Leidy Peak, High Uintas West) units also seem to have very good huntable populations.
-Area biologists say that recent surveys show that there appears to be a herd increase in those units, especially as you head east to west across the units.
 The High Uintas West unit has the largest population, followed by the Central, East and Leidy Peak as you head East on the range.
 The permit numbers reflect that trend.
-This year, the Chalk Creek/Kamas, Uintas unit has added the name “Uintas” to it.
-Overall, populations are stable to increasing and tag numbers are likely to be similar as they were last year.

-The Ogden, Willard Peak unit has issued more permits in recent years than any other unit.
+The Ogden, Willard Peak unit has issued more permits in recent years than any other unit and the new nanny only hunt is proof that the population of mountain goats here is doing very well.
 The populations appear to be stable to increasing.
 This unit also has had some goats removed and transplanted onto other units in recent years.
-There could be a very slight reduction in permits here this year based on transplants, but it’s tough to say as biologists will not review and submit final permit recommendations until April or May.
 Trophy potential has been good here in recent years.

-The Wasatch (Box Elder Peak/Lone Peak/Timpanogos, Provo Peak) units appear stable to slightly decreasing, but there is some discussion as to whether there is actually a decrease or if herds are migrating.
-There will be permits available in 2016 for both residents and nonresidents, including a bonus point permit on the Wasatch Mtns, Provo Peak.
-The UDWR will continue to survey and monitor these herds.
+The Wasatch (Box Elder Peak/Lone Peak/Timpanogos, Provo Peak) units appear stable to be holding steady, but there is some discussion as to whether there is actually a decrease or if herds are migrating.

-All available mountain goat hunts are any legal weapon hunts but a hunter can use a muzzleloader or archery equipment if they desire.
+All mountain goat hunts are any legal weapon hunts (except for the new archery only hunt on the North Slope/South Slope, High Uintas Central) but a hunter can use a muzzleloader or archery equipment if they desire.
 Mountain goats live in the alpine peaks and rocky cliffs of Utah’s high country and weather could potentially be an issue if the hunts are scheduled too late.
 On the flip side of the coin, the long hair/hide is a major part of the allure in trophy mountain goat hunting and the longer the hunter waits, the more likely the goat is to have that long white winter coat.
 Almost all mountain goat hunts begin in September and end in late October or early November.
 The Beaver unit has two seasons: one runs Sept.
-10 to 25 and one that runs Sept.
-26 to Nov.
-26. The Ogden, Willard Peak unit has three hunts with the latest being a nanny-only hunt that runs Oct.
-10 to Nov.
-30. Any hunt, regardless of the dates, will have goats with good coats.
+9 to 24 and one that runs Sept.
+25 to Nov.
+15. The Ogden, Willard Peak unit has three hunts, one being a nanny hunt.
+Any hunt, regardless of the dates, will have goats with good coats.
 The later the hunt, though, the better they may be.
 Be aware that you don’t wait too long and get snowed out.